Mastercard/xmlsignverify-core-java/README.md

   * [Keytool Command to generate private-pubic key pair](#keytool-command-to-generate-public-private-key-pair)

 ## Overview <a name="overview"></a>
-Library for signing xml payload as per Iso20022 guidelines.
+This SDK library provides reference implementation of ISO 20022 Digital Signature specification to sign and verify XML messages.
+It assumes that you have read the specification prior to coming here.

+Refer to [ISO20022 Signed Unsigned Message Examples](docs/ISO20022_Example_Signed_Unsigned_Message.md) for understanding the difference between a signed and unsigned message.

-The Signed XML payload is consist of three references:
+In Signed XML payload, you will see three reference nodes:
-* Resource as uri "" - will get resolved to AppHdr
+* Resource as uri="" - will get resolved to AppHdr
-* Resource as uri null - will get resolved to Document
+* Resource with no uri - will get resolved to Document
-* Resource as uri with id equals to some value - will get resolve to element as per that id value
+* Resource as uri="#id" - will get resolved to element as per that id value

 ### Compatibility <a name="compatibility"></a>
 Java 11+